Kerala Blasters' Ishfaq Ahmed - If you ask me, we have been brilliant | Goal.com

 Ahmed claimed that Kerala created many chances but could not make them count.
 He assured that his players will learn from their mistakes ahead of the games to come.

 "I am not running away from the fact that we did poorly today.
-We need to work hard and there is no losses for us.
-We will learn from our mistakes.
+We need to work hard and we will learn from our mistakes.

 "We scored a goal.
 We created a lot of chances.
-Messi missed some chances.
-They got three chances and they scored.
 You have to convert half-chances in tight games.
 We didn’t do that.
 So, I don’t think there is a problem with our attack.
 We have the highest number of crosses.
 It shows that we are reaching the final third," he explained.

-The assistant boss sympathised with the referees who have had a poor season, which was most evident in Kerala's defeat to Chennaiyin.
+The assistant boss sympathised with the referees who have been receiving a lot of flak.

 "It is unfortunate for the referees.
-They are human but in professional football, there is very less chances for errors.
-I hope they improve and AIFF brings a plan for the referees.
+They are human but in professional football, there are fewer chances for errors.
+I hope they improve and AIFF (All India Football Federation) come up with a plan for the referees.
 I hope there are plans to improve their standards.
-I think there should be some punishment system in place for referees who make errors," he explained.
+I think there should be some punishment system in place for referees who make errors," he opined.

+The Blasters coach also clarified that Bartholomew Ogbeche was taken off to